-Instant access Cash ISAs are the simplest and most widely used type of cash ISA and, unlike fixed rate ISAs where the cash must remain in the account for a fixed timeframe, you are free to withdraw the funds anytime you choose at little or no charge.
+Instant access Cash ISAs are the simplest and most widely used type of cash ISA and, unlike fixed rate ISAs where the cash must remain in the account for a fixed timeframe, you are free to withdraw the funds any time you choose at little or no charge.

 The downside is that the interest rates do tend to be slightly lower in general than fixed rate cash ISAs but, providing you choose the best easy access cash ISA you can find and keep an eye on the interest rate, you'll still be able to secure a good return - particularly as you won't pay any tax on the interest you earn.

-Anyone aged 16 years and over can open an instant access cash ISA and for the 2013/2014 tax year, the maximum amount you can save in instant access cash ISAs is £5,760 (up from £5,640 in 2012/13).
+Anyone aged 16 years and over can open an instant access cash ISA and for the 2015/2016 tax year, the maximum amount you can save in instant access cash ISAs is £15,240.

 But be prepared to earn less interest than you would if your money was in a fixed rate cash ISA.
 ISA providers must factor the 'risk' of discretionary withdrawal hence the lower interest rate available on cash instant access cash ISAs.

 The interest you earn does not necessarily have to be paid into your instant access cash ISA account.
 Some providers give you the option of having interest paid into a current account or any other account you specify with the only limit often being that the account is also held in the same institution.

 When you compare instant access cash ISAs you'll need to check the details of each carefully.
-Some ISA providers may quote an attractive rate for their instant access cash ISAs.
+Some providers may quote an attractive rate for their instant access cash ISAs.
 But on further scrutiny, you may find that the rate includes a 'bonus' interest only applicable to the first year.